Household Hazardous Waste

 Home generated sharps (disposable hypodermic needles, syringes, lancets, and other medical devices used for self-injection or blood test) and unused or expired prescription drugs and other over-the-counter medications must be properly disposed of.
 Get complete information.

-In South County, the nearest sharps drop-off location is the San Martin Transfer Station, 408-842-3358.
-Download a list of other drop off sites (PDF).
+Sharps may also be dropped off at the San Martin Transfer Station, 408-842-3358.
+Click here for a list of other drop off sites.
 Sharps must be in an approved container.

 Do not flush expired or unused medications down the toilet!
 Although this was a practice used in the past, new studies show that prescription and over-the-counter drugs are not completely removed when passing through waste water treatment plants.
 Harm to marine and plant life can be caused by improper disposal.